Revoke Freeze Authority on Solana

 Important Notes

-- Revoking is permanent and cannot be undone
+• Revoking is usually permanent and cannot be undone

-- You will permanently lose the ability to freeze
+• You will lose the ability to freeze token accounts for this mint

-- Only the current authority can perform this action
+• Only the current freeze authority wallet can sign this transaction

 Frequently Asked Questions

-Freeze authority is a Solana token permission that lets a designated wallet freeze any account holding that token.
-Frozen accounts cannot send or receive tokens until unfrozen.
-This authority is set during token creation via the SPL Token program.
+Freeze authority is a permission on a token mint that lets a designated wallet freeze token accounts holding that token.
+While an account is frozen, it typically cannot send or receive that token until it is unfrozen.
+Freeze authority is separate from mint authority and from update authority (see making a token immutable).

 How to Revoke Freeze Authority - Video Tutorial